karim-fc/terraform-provider-cloudsqlpostgresql/docs/resources/grant_schema.md

 page_title: "cloudsqlpostgresql_grant_schema Resource - cloudsqlpostgresql"
 subcategory: ""
 description: |-
-  The cloudsqlpostgresqlgrantschema resource creates and manages privileges given to a user or role on a schema
+  The cloudsqlpostgresql_grant_schema resource creates and manages privileges given to a user or role on a schema
 ---

 # cloudsqlpostgresql_grant_schema (Resource)

-The cloudsqlpostgresql_grant_schema resource creates and manages privileges given to a user or role on a schema
+The `cloudsqlpostgresql_grant_schema` resource creates and manages privileges given to a user or role on a schema

 ## Example Usage